microsoft/code-with-engineering-playbook/code-reviews/pull-request-template.md

-### Link to the design document that prompted this PR?
+### Link to the design document that prompted this PR
 - Provide a link to the design document relevant to this area.

 ### What are you trying to address ?